99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - better I/O performance, high performance because physically attached hw store
   - lose the storage if ec2 is stopped
   - good for buffer / cache / scratch data / temp content
-  - risk of data if data center hw fails
+  - risk of data if data center hardware fails
   - your responsibility to backup

 # EFS